steinbergmedia/vst3_dev_portal/src/pages/FAQ/Hosting.md

 But it could be used by the host to try to rescale a given plug-in or all plug-in.
 This is what is used in Cubase by changing the overall App scaling in the preference up to 50% to the system scale.

-## Q: In the examples that implement host-specific interfaces, *FUnknown::addRef*() and *FUnknown::release*() tends to be implemented as a no-op, e.g. { return 1000; } - this seems safer as the plugin can't delete or leak objects that live in the host.
-Is there any case when the host needs to implement true *addRef*() and *release*(), which actually control the lifetime of the object?
+## Q: In the examples that implement host-specific interfaces, _FUnknown::addRef()_ and _FUnknown::release()_ tends to be implemented as a no-op, _e.g. {return 1000;}_ - this seems safer as the plugin can't delete or leak objects that live in the host.
+Is there any case when the host needs to implement true _addRef()_ and _release()_, which actually control the lifetime of the object?

 You can only do this reference count no-ops for objects that are alive the whole lifetime of the host and will always outlive the plug-ins.

+## Q: What should the host do if a plug-in does not call _ComponentHandler::restartComponent()_ from the main/UI thread?

+You could report directly to the developer of this plug-in about this wrong behaviour, restartComponent has to be called from UI Thread!
+As security fallback the host could postpone this call in the UI Thread and handles it in the next UI idle.